MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/terminate-event-visual-basic-for-applications.md

 ## Syntax

 **Private Sub**_object_**_Terminate( )**
-The  _object_ placeholder represents an[object expression](../../Glossary/vbe-glossary.md#object-expression) that evaluates to an object in the Applies To list.
+The  _object_ placeholder represents an [object expression](../../Glossary/vbe-glossary.md#object-expression) that evaluates to an object in the Applies To list.

 ## Remarks

 The Terminate event occurs after the object is unloaded.
-The Terminate event isn't triggered if the instances of the  **UserForm** or[class](../../Glossary/vbe-glossary.md#class) are removed from memory because the application terminated abnormally.
+The Terminate event isn't triggered if the instances of the  **UserForm** or [class](../../Glossary/vbe-glossary.md#class) are removed from memory because the application terminated abnormally.
 For example, if your application invokes the **End** statement before removing all existing instances of the class or **UserForm** from memory, the Terminate event isn't triggered for that class or **UserForm**.